dibyendumajumdar/ravi/README.rst

 Ravi can be built with or without LLVM.
 Following versions of LLVM work with Ravi.

-* LLVM 3.7 or 3.8 or 3.9 or 4.0
+* LLVM 3.7 or 3.8 or 3.9 or 4.0 or 5.0
 * LLVM 3.5 and 3.6 should also work but have not been recently tested

-Unless otherwise noted the instructions below should work for LLVM 3.7 or later.
+Unless otherwise noted the instructions below should work for LLVM 3.9 and later.

 Building LLVM on Windows
 ------------------------